nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 Where a provider system is not able to export a linked clinical item, it will create an actualproblem or relatedclinicalcontent entry with the:

 * Reference.Identifier set to null; and
-* Reference.Display set to “Clinical item not supported by the provider system.”
+* Reference.Display set to “[Clinical area] item is not supported by the provider system.”

+   Where [Clinical area] identifies the type of the clinical item that is not supported.

+   For example "Referral item is not supported by the provider system.”